- Soul Sauce

 Although the personnel may vary from year to year, Henry has never failed to deliver the genuine article.
-Featuring veterans like Saxy Ric, guitarist Sam MacArthur (who was a member of Leo Price's Celebrity Club band), bass player Fred Thomas (of The JB's), sax man Bobby Gaither (who played on Joe Haywood's Warm and Tender Love), drummer Joe Mannino, bass player Douglas Jackson, and many more, The Honey Holders are the place where Long Island Soul lives!
+Featuring veterans like Saxy Ric, guitarist Sam MacArthur (who was a member of Leo Price's Celebrity Club band), bass player Fred Thomas (of The JB's), sax man Bobby Gaither (who played on Joe Haywood's Warm and Tender Love), drummer Joe Mannino, bass player Douglas Jackson, and many more, The Honey Holders were the place where Long Island Soul lives!

 And now it is my sad duty to inform all of you of the passing of Long Island Soul legend Henry Henderson.
 According to his good friend Mary Forehand "He passed on January 18th... he was having chest pains and drove himself to the Hospital.
 He was found sitting in his car the next day."
 Just So Sad...

 May He Rest In Peace.- red kelly, February 2019 _______________________________________